 Perhaps the coolest part of the video is when Ari throws the kid the thumbs up multiple times.
 We’re assuming this is when he has really nailed a corner or done something well.
 It is tough to get a perspective on how fast the two are going until you start to pay attention to the revs and what gear the car is in as they are moving.
 At times this thing is clipping the limiter in what seems to be the last gear in the transmission.
 The scenery is whizzing by and the relaxed driver making the precise and immediate steering adjustments is contrasted by the guy in the passenger seat who looks like he is about to toss his lunch all over the windshield.

 Bottom line?
 This is a cool father/son video.
 I think most of us as gearheads have been on both sides of this coin.
-I can tell you that when I had the Hellcat last summer, my kids got wide eyed a couple times when pulling through the gears and I know that I have given my old man the same treatment…just like he did to me as a kid in his GTO.
+I can tell you that when I have high performance cars to drive, my kids get wide eyed a couple times when pulling through the gears and I know that I have given my old man the same treatment…just like he did to me as a kid in his GTO.